eddiesTime/sme_app/raw_documentation.md

 All in all, I am pretty happy with the guide.
 I have accomplished my goal to provide recommendations for different application sizes and provided simple example implementations for each SMS in a DDD focused architecture.

-## What is Planned for the Future?
+## What Is Planned for the Future?

 The second iteration of this guide will be coming in the future.
 It will include additional state management solutions, e.g., fish_redux [[@FishReduxFlutter]](https://pub.dev/packages/fish_redux), and compare it to the other results.